 By switching to a more natural dishwasher detergent, you’ll reduce the number of potentially harmful chemicals in your life and home.
 If you’re ready to try out natural dishwasher detergent, keep reading for my round-up of the best options.

 Just here to get an answer to your question and don’t want to dig through all the details?
 If you’re simply looking for my recommendation for the best natural dishwasher detergent, I heartily recommend Ecover Dishwasher Tablets.
-They are the best reviewed natural dishwasher detergent I could find on Amazon, and they also have the highest number of reviews of all the natural dishwasher detergent brands I considered.
-Add to that, I personally use Ecover’s dishwasher detergent, and I find they work great!
+They are well reviewed natural dishwasher detergent, and I personally use Ecover’s dishwasher detergent, and find they work great!

 My first indication I needed to up my dish detergent game came when, after taking a sip from her straw bottle, my 2-year-old informed me her water was yucky.